 We are an insurance holding company based in Bermuda owned primarily by accounting firms, persons associated with accounting firms, and individual CPA practitioners.
 We were formed in response to concerns about the pricing and availability of accountants' professional liability insurance in a difficult or "hard" market.
 Our mission is to provide insurance protection for professional service firms and engage in investment activities.
-Through Protexure, we act as an agent for C&F for the purposes of soliciting, underwriting, quoting, binding, issuing, cancelling, non-renewing and endorsing accountants' professional liability and lawyers' professional liability insurance coverage in all 50 states of the United States and the District of Columbia.
+Through Protexure, we act as an agent for C&F for the purposes of soliciting, underwriting, quoting, binding, issuing, cancelling, non-renewing and endorsing accountants' professional liability and lawyers' professional liability insurance coverage in 42 states of the United States and the District of Columbia.
+Prior to October 2020, Protexure had acted as an agent for C&F for all aforementioned business in all 50 states of the United States and the District of Columbia.
+In October 2020, C&F advised Protexure to cease writing business in eight states.
+We are currently in discussions with alternative carriers to write policies impacted by this directive.
 We conduct our reinsurance business through AMIC Ltd., our wholly owned subsidiary, which is a registered insurer in Bermuda.
-We are prepared, subject to obtaining the required licenses and registrations, to act as a direct issuer of accountants' professional liability insurance policies.
-Our investment portfolio is held in and managed by Investco, which is a subsidiary of AMIC Ltd.
+Our investment portfolio is held in and managed by AMIC Ltd.